Encourage. Equip. Empower.

 Rebuilding Lives - Kenya

-Through Rise Up’s partnership with EYLON, women who have experienced displacement, insecurity, and loss are being equipped to heal, provide for their families, and lead in their communities.
+Through Rise Up’s partnership with EYLON Women’s Initiatives, women who have experienced displacement, insecurity, and loss are being equipped to heal, provide for their families, and lead in their communities.

 Women are gathering to grow spiritually, process trauma, and learn practical income-generating skills.
 The approach is slow, relational, and designed to be self-sustaining.